animshamura/K8-HA-Cluster/README.md

 ## VM Creation: ##

-<font color="blue">Create one VM and clone 5 VMs to get total of 6 VMs in Proxmox.
-Again, hostname and IP address of each VM has to be edited.<font>
+Create one VM and clone 5 VMs to get total of 6 VMs in Proxmox.
+Again, hostname and IP address of each VM has to be edited.

 #### Step 1: Change hostname of the VMs in Proxmox. ####